sunriselayer/gitbook/learn/rise/README.md

 # RISE

-$RISE token is the native token of Sunrise network. $RISE token can be used for fees.
-A part of RISE tx fee will be burnt in the [Fee](../sunrise/fee.md) module.
+$RISE token is the native token of Sunrise network.
+Fees are paid in $USDrise.
+A part of the $USDrise tx fee will be swapped to $RISE and then burnt in the [Fee](../sunrise/fee.md) module.

 $RISE is preserved as `urise` in the Sunrise blockchain. `1000000urise` on the Sunrise network converts to 1 RISE in the real world.